Kotlin/kotlinx.serialization/docs/serializers.md

 ### Delegating serializers

-In the previous example, we represented the `Color` class as string.
+In the previous example, we represented the `Color` class as a string.
 String is considered to be a primitive type, therefore we used `PrimitiveClassDescriptor` and specialized `encodeString` method.
-Now let's see what our actions would be if we have to serialize `Color` as other non-primitive type, let's say `IntArray`.
+Now let's see what our actions would be if we have to serialize `Color` as another non-primitive type, let's say `IntArray`.

 An implementation of [KSerializer] for our original `Color` class is going to perform a conversion between `Color` and `IntArray`, but delegate the actual serialization logic to the `IntArraySerializer`